A Power of Attorney (POA) in Michigan is a document with which a person can authorize another to act on their behalf with the same level of authority.

 Conclusion

-A Michigan power of attorney is a handy document for any resident of the state of Michigan to possess as a safeguard against the uncertainties of the future.
+A Michigan POA is a handy document for any resident of the state of Michigan to possess as a safeguard against the uncertainties of the future.
 By transferring authority from one person to another when needed, assurance can be created that some affairs are being taken care of even not present.
 For example, undesired medical procedures can be prohibited during medical emergencies, minor children can be cared for in absentia, and professionals can be given leeway to conduct their business uninterrupted.

 POAs are powerful documents carefully regulated under the law.
 Principals and attorneys-in-fact must adhere to specific stipulations when creating one to ensure that the document is valid.
 While comparatively easy to use, POAs have a significant impact that should necessitate care when creating one.